ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/nyu/edunet/20230820-Srishti-j18/index.md

 Discussion Part: In the discussion section, I addressed the differences that students can observe after conducting the experiment and visualising the graphs and videos.

-In conclusion, I want to express my gratitude to OSRE23, where I have learned so much.
+In conclusion, I would like to thank my mentor, {{% mention ffund %}}, who has given me excellent guidance and would like to express my gratitude to OSRE23, where I have learned so much.
 This experience has been amazing for my personal and professional growth.